 When you think of an engagement ring, stainless steel probably isn’t the first thing to come to mind.
 Traditional engagement rings are typically made of yellow gold, white gold, silver, or platinum—but stainless steel?
-Not so much.
-Until recently, that is.
-Technology has made it possible to turn stainless steel into beautiful fine jewelry and these engagement rings are quickly becoming a more affordable option.
+Not so much...until recently, that is.
+Technology has made it possible to turn stainless steel into beautiful fine jewelry, and engagement rings made with this metal are quickly becoming a more affordable, compelling option.

 While it might not sound quite as fancy or luxe as some of the other popular metals out there, stainless steel is a solid option with plenty of advantages.
 We consulted with experts Kim Kanary and Anubh Shah to share everything you need to know about stainless steel engagement rings.